Search features

 loskey SSJ Email Email More info More Info

-A panoramic survey of the streams of American music in the twentieth century.
+A panoramic survey of the streams of American music.
 Encompasses ethnic, folk, religious, and popular music; jazz and its forerunners and a brief history of Rock and Roll.
 No musical background necessary.
 Core: Art/Music requirement.

 a section of the American Music course in Music - MUSC